G07cha/ftpbot/README.md

 # FTPBot

-Interact with filesystem of remote computer or server from your PC or smartphone using a Telegram client.
+Interact with the filesystem of a remote computer or server from your PC or smartphone using a Telegram client.

 ## Getting started

 1. Grab the [latest release](https://github.com/G07cha/ftpbot/releases)
 2. [Create telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot)
-3. Copy token and run the latest binary with `--token "%YOUR_TOKEN%"` argument
+3. Copy token from BotFather and run the latest binary with `--token "%YOUR_TOKEN%"` argument

 You can check all available options by running `ftpbot --help`.
 Don't see an option that you want in the list?
 Submit an issue about this!